-If you are a citizen of a Nordic country, you can freely travel to Sweden to live and work.
+If you are a citizen of a Nordic country, you can travel freely to Sweden to live and work.
 You do not need a visa, work permit or residence permit.

 If you are a citizen of an EU/EEA country and you are employed, self-employed, studying or have sufficient funds to support yourself, you have the right of residence in Sweden.
-This means that EU/EEA citizens can live in Sweden for more than three months without a residence permit.
+This means that EU/EEA citizens can stay in Sweden for more than three months without a residence permit.
 If you satisfy the conditions for the right of residence, you automatically have the right of residence in Sweden, and do not need to contact the Swedish Migration Agency (Migrationsverket).

 However, when you enter Sweden you must have a passport or an identity card that shows your citizenship.